pietrobraione/jbse/README.md

 A method signature has three parts: The name in [internal classfile format](http://docs.oracle.com/javase/specs/jvms/se6/html/ClassFile.doc.html#14757) (`"smalldemos/ifx/IfExample"`) of the class that contains the method, a [method descriptor](http://docs.oracle.com/javase/specs/jvms/se6/html/ClassFile.doc.html#1169) listing the types of the parameters and of the return value (`"(I)V"`), and finally the name of the method (`"m"`).
 You can use the `javap` command, included with every JDK setup, to obtain the internal format signatures of methods: `javap -s my.Class` prints the list of all the methods in `my.Class` with their signatures in internal format.

 Another essential parameter is the specification of which decision procedure JBSE must interface with in order to detect unfeasible paths.
 Without a decision procedure JBSE conservatively assumes that all paths are feasible, and thus report that every assertion you put in your code can be violated, be it possible or not.
+Supposing that you want to use Z3 and that the binary of Z3 is located at `/opt/local/bin/z3`, you must add the following lines:

 ```Java
 ...